Sen. Ted Cruz confirms he flew to Mexico as Texas grapples with power outages caused by severe weather

 “It was unwise, it was hypocritical, it was a mistake that I deeply regret and deeply apologize for,” he told local news outlets.

-Mark Berman contributed to this report.
+Mark Berman, Amy B Wang and David Weigel contributed to this report.